sanarkk/Bookstore_backend_DjangoREST/README.md

 # Bookstore Backend
 *Project created by using Django Rest Framework technologies*

-> About
+## About

-This backend was developed for book store where users can order ans sell books.
+This backend was developed for book store where users can order and sell books.

-> How to start
+## How to start

 - pip install -r requirements.txt
 - cd backend/